What Workplace Technologies Can Help You Go Back to the Office?

 Getting Back to Work with Workplace Technologies

 We have a long way to go before things return to normal.
-Still, there is excellent workplace technologies available that can help keep everyone safe and healthy.
+Still, there are excellent workplace technologies available that can help keep everyone safe and healthy.
 These technologies also will help employees feel better about going back to work, knowing management is doing all they can to provide a safe working environment.